whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 The following types of users exist:

 - **Filesystem user** - Filesystem users have full GUI access except for the Management menu, which is hidden from view.
 The logged-in users cannot create or manage a filesystem, but can use Dashboard and Activity views to monitor filesystems.
 - **Superuser** - Superusers, such as filesystem administrators, have full access to the application, including the Management menu.
-The logged-in users can create, monitor, manage, and remove filesystems and their components. <!-- The users can also create, modify (change passwords), and delete other users, including superusers, but cannot delete its own account.
-For more information, see [Creating User Accounts](Getting_started_2_0.md/#2.1). -->
+The logged-in users can create, monitor, manage, and remove filesystems and their components.

 Superusers also have these options by clicking a user's account:

 - **Details** - View and change the username, email, first and last names.
 - **Password** - (Coming soon) Change the password.
-- **Email Notifications** - (Coming soon) Select events for email notifications. <!-- If nothing is selected, all events except for "Host contact alerts" are included.
-For more information, see [Setting up Email Notifications](Getting_started_2_0.md/#2.2). -->
+- **Email Notifications** - (Coming soon) Select events for email notifications.

 [Top of page](#Graphical-User-Interface)